MastrMatt/liteDB/README.md

 ## Getting Started

-To begin using LiteDB, follow these simple steps:
+To begin using liteDB, follow these simple steps:

 1. Clone the repository.
 ```